-On May 24, 2013, the Company filed the final prospectus for an offering of rights ("Rights") to holders of common shares of the Company to raise up to approximately \$60.5 million in gross proceeds (the "Rights Offering").
-Every shareholder will receive one Right for each common share owned on June 4, 2013, the Record Date.
-Two Rights will entitle the holder to acquire one new common share of the Company at \$0.66 per share.
-The Rights Offering will be open until 5:00 p.m.
-(Eastern time) on July 3, 2013 at which time any common shares not subscribed for by holders of Rights will be purchased by Glencore under the terms of the Standby Purchase Agreement, subject to certain conditions and limitations guaranteeing a minimum of \$53.0 million in gross proceeds.
-Assuming the Rights Offering is fully subscribed, the triggering of the customary anti-dilution provisions will increase the number of Common Shares issuable upon the exercise of all outstanding Warrants from 27,584,089 Common Shares to 31,904,331 Common Shares and the number of Common Shares to 15,207,925 Common Shares.
-Upon closing of the Rights Offering, it is anticipated that approximately \$20 million of the net proceeds will be used to repay the Glencore Debenture.
+On May 24, 2013, the Company filed the final prospectus for an offering of rights ("Rights") to holders of common shares of the Company to raise up to \$60.480 million in gross proceeds (the "Rights Offering").
+Every shareholder received one Right for each common share owned on June 4, 2013, the Record Date, and two Rights entitled the holder to acquire one new common share of the Company at \$0.66 per share.
+The Rights expired on July 3, 2013.

+Under the terms of a Standby Purchase Agreement, Glencore agreed to purchase any common shares not subscribed for by holders of Rights, subject to certain conditions and limitations guaranteeing a minimum of \$53.0 million in gross proceeds.
+Because the Rights Offering was oversubscribed, Glencore did not purchase any shares under its standby commitment.